-Come to all fours with hands under shoulders and knees under hips.
-On an inhale, look up and arch spine, rolling shoulders away from ears for cow.
-As you exhale, press the floor away with hands and knees, and round your spine (like an angry Halloween cat; see this cat pose image).
+How to do it: Come to all fours with hands under shoulders and knees under hips.
+As you inhale, look up and arch spine, rolling shoulders away from ears for cow.
+As you exhale, press the floor away with hands and knees, and round your spine.
 Do at least five complete breath cycles (five inhales/cats and five exhales/cows).

-From down dog, step right foot forward, spin back heel down, and inhale arms up to frame head in warrior one.
-Then allow hands to fall behind you, clasp them behind sacrum, take a big inhale to open chest, and use your exhale to fold yourself inside of your right knee.
+How to do it: From down dog, step the right foot forward, spin your back heel down, and inhale arms up to frame head in Warrior I. Then allow hands to fall behind you, clasp them behind sacrum, take a big inhale to open chest, using your exhale to fold yourself inside of your right knee.
 Stay here for at least five deep breaths, then repeat on the other side.

 Seated Forward Fold

-From a seated position, extend legs long in front of you and together.
+How to do it: From a seated position, bring legs together and extlong in front of you, keeping them together.
 Keeping knees soft, take a deep breath to fill yourself with space, and use your exhale to lean forward into the space you just created.
 If you have a tight lower back, sit on a block or blanket.
 Take at least five deep breaths here.

-While sitting, place a medium-height block behind you vertically beneath where your shoulder blades will lay and place another block behind that one vertically to use as a pillow for your head.
-(Use lower blocks if this height doesn’t feel great on your back.)
-Allow your body to gently rest on the blocks, adjusting their placement until you are comfortable, with arms resting on either side.
-If you would like to lower the head block down a level (as shown), that will open your chest and back even more.
+How to do it: While sitting, place a medium-height block behind you beneath where your shoulder blades will lay (you can also use another block as a pillow for your head).
+Allow your body to gently rest on the block, adjusting placement until you are comfortable, with arms resting behind your head.
 Stay here for at least five deep breaths.

-Lying on the ground, hug right knee into chest, “T” arms out to either side, and allow right knee to fall to the left.
-You can stay with a neutral neck or, if it feels good, look to the right.
-You can also take left hand to right thigh to allow the weight of your hand to ground your twisted leg.
+How to do it: Lying on the ground, hug left knee into chest, “T” arms out to either side, and allow left knee to fall to the right.
+You can stay with a neutral neck or, if it feels good, look to the left.
+You can also take right hand to left thigh to allow the weight of your hand to ground your twisted leg.
 Stay here for at least five deep breaths, and then repeat on the other side.

-Sit sideways next to a wall and then lie down on side, facing away from the wall with butt touching it.
+How to do it: Sit sideways next to a wall and then lie down on side, facing away from the wall with butt touching it.
 Using arms, lift legs up the wall as you roll over onto back.
 Allow arms to fall on either side of you.
-Palms can face up for openness or face down for an extra level of grounding.
+(Palms can face up for openness or face down for an extra level of grounding.)
 Stay here for at least five breaths or, if you feel good, as long as you like.